TatorsHa/patternrecognition-group1/README.md

 We experimented with kernel size, number of convolutional layers, and learning rate.
 The best-performing model used two convolutional layers, kernel size 5, and learning rate 0.001, achieving a validation accuracy of 99.18% and test accuracy of 99.24%.
 Smaller kernels or lower learning rates slightly reduced accuracy, while a single-layer CNN underperformed.
-The validation and test metrics were closely aligned, indicating excellent generalization and minimal overfitting.
+The validation and test metrics were closely aligned, indicating good generalization and minimal overfitting.

 #### Results